 Going Back to the Beginning

-At first glance, Eiichi’s shock at being asked to redesign a simple typeface may seem a bit over the top.
+Eiichi’s shock at being asked to redesign a simple typeface may seem a bit over the top.
 In part, this is because typography (and indeed professional writing in general) is no longer as dark an art as it used to be – the modern computer has put an end to that.
 In the main, however, this is because few people realise just how much of an important typographical – and indeed historical – landmark the humble “Underground Font” really was.
 Created almost 100 years ago, in design terms Johnston Sans literally helped create the modern world.

 So perhaps before we continue our look at Eiichi’s role in Johnston’s history, we should take a trip back to the very beginning.
 A beginning that, slightly strangely, begins in 1908 not with the man who actually created Johnston, but with a man who just thought it was about time there was some bloody design consistency on the Underground – Frank Pick.

 Pick had started working at the “Underground Electric Railways Company of London” (as it was then known) back in 1906, but it was after his appointment to the position of Publicity Manager in 1908 that he really began to leave his mark on the railway.
-In a career that would eventually span over 30 years, Pick would be directly or indirectly responsible for creating virtually all the iconography we associate with the Underground – the Roundel, the map, the moquette, the famous posters – all Pick’s work in some way.
+In a career that would eventually span over 30 years, Pick would be directly or indirectly responsible for creating almost all the iconography we now associate with the Underground – the Roundel, the map, the moquette, the famous posters – all Pick’s work in some way.
 Pick wasn’t a designer himself, but he knew a good one when he saw one and – perhaps more importantly – he believed in a couple of simple design concepts that seem obvious now but which were almost revolutionary back then.

 Corporate Design, Pick believed, should be consistent, it should be easy to grasp and (almost above all else) it should look good.

 This belief grew, in part, from work Pick carried out on promotional poster campaigns for the Underground in 1908.
-Noting the success of a similar campaign carried out by the North Eastern Railway, Pick commissioned a series of posters depicting the various interesting landmarks and locations Londoners could get to by tube.
+Noting the success of a similar campaign carried out by the North Eastern Railway, Pick commissioned a series of posters depicting the various interesting landmarks and locations Londoners could get to by Tube.
 Pick tried to ensure that all the posters produced were of a very high visual quality, and the campaign was a success.
 It was even more successful, he noticed, when he took things further and made sure that the posters were well illuminated and positioned with an eye to where they would actually be noticed – a principle that over the next few years he extended to maps and signage.

-By 1912, therefore, with a reputation high from his successes and a growing understanding of the power of good design and usability, Pick was finally able to turn his attention to something that had been bugging him since his very first poster campaign – the multitude of differing typefaces featured across the underground network.
+By 1912, therefore, with a reputation high from his successes and a growing understanding of the power of good design and usability, Pick was finally able to turn his attention to something that had been bugging him since his very first poster campaign – the multitude of differing typefaces featured across the Underground.

 Pick had first really noticed this when he had commissioned his original poster campaign – the designs that came back were all good (hardly surprising given his ability to spot talent), but they often featured differing text styles – something that he felt came across as a bit sloppy.
 Further years as the Underground’s growing design star had only reinforced this belief – not only did the inconsistency in typefaces everywhere look a bit haphazard, but it also served as a permanent and unwelcome reminder of the Underground’s origins as a number of smaller rivals.
 When the typefaces were bad, Pick also noted, they genuinely adversely affected passenger’s journeys and that was bad for both commuter and company.
-The Underground, Pick decided, needed a consistent typeface and he was going to give it one.
+Pick decided that the Underground needed a consistent typeface and he was going to give it one.
 Making this happen, however, soon turned out to be harder than Pick had originally thought.

 Pick even briefly tried to turn his hand to creating a typeface of his own, based entirely on circles and squares, but soon realised that his skills lay very definitely in concepts not actualities.